(DD‑434: dp. 1,630; l. 341'; b. 35'4"; dr. 10'2"; s. 35 k.; cpl. 208; a. 5 5", 10 21" tt.; 12 .50 cal. mg.; cl. Gleaves)

 Between 13 May and 21 June Meredith escorted fleet oilers bound for New Caledonia, patrolled off Bulari Passage, and escorted carrier Tangier (AV‑8), returning to Pearl Harbor.
 Following gunnery and tactical practice, Meredith departed Pearl Harbor Harbor 15 August 1942 for Samoa, arriving Pago Pago 30 August.
 Meredith next escorted Transport Force 2 to the Solmons with reinforcement landed on Guadalcanal 20 September, then sail for patrol duty in the New Hebrides.

-Meredith received one battle star for World War II service.
+Meredith received one battle star for her World War II service.